0707-aayu/PatternAnalysis-2025/recognition/HipMRI_VQVAE_s4831001/README.md

 The project is designed with modularity to enhance clarity, maintainability, and reproducibility across various components:

-- `modules.py`: Implements the full VQ-VAE architecture, including ResidualBlock, ResidualStack for stable deep feature extraction, VectorQuantizer for discrete codebook lookups and loss computation, and the unified VQVAE class that connects encoder, quantizer, and decoder into an end-to-end model.
+- `modules.py`: Implements full VQ-VAE architecture, including ResidualBlock, ResidualStack (for stable deep feature extraction), VectorQuantizer (discrete codebook lookups and loss computation), and the unified VQVAE class that connects encoder, quantizer, decoder pipeline as an end-to-end model.

-- `dataset.py`: Manages data loading and preprocessing for 2D MRI slices stored in NIfTI files.
-Defines HipMRIDataset to normalize slices, and get_dataloader() to build PyTorch loaders for training, validation, and testing, with support for data augmentation driven by config.yaml.
+- `dataset.py`: Data loader and preprocessor for 2D MRI slices in NIfTI files.
+It defines HipMRIDataset to standardize slices and get_dataloader() to create PyTorch loaders for training, validation and testing with option for data augmentation based on config.yaml.

-- `train.py`: Contains the training loop, initializing the model, optimizer, and data loaders, performing forward and backward passes, and calculating reconstruction, commitment, and quantization losses over multiple epochs.
-Tracks SSIM and perplexity, saves best checkpoints (logs/best_model.pth), and generates training curves.
+- `train.py`: Defines the training loop which includes initializing the model, optimizer and data loaders, perfoming forward and backward passes, calculation of reconstruction, commitment and quantization losses over multiple epochs.
+Tracks SSIM and perplexity, save best checkpoint (logs/best_model. pth), and generates training curves.

-- `predict.py`: Handles inference by loading a pre-trained checkpoint, reconstructing MRI slices, computing SSIM and MSE, and saving reconstructed images, comparison grids, and distribution plots (ssim_loss_distribution.png) to a predictions/ directory.
+- `predict.py`: Handles inference with a pre-trained checkpoint, loads reconstructed MRI slices and calculates SSIM and MSE as well as saving the reconstructed images, comparison grids and distribution plots (ssim_loss_distribution. png) to a predictions/ directory.

-- `utils.py`: Provides shared utilities for YAML parsing, NIfTI loading, SSIM calculation, visualization, and augmentation construction, including custom transforms such as Gaussian noise.
+- `utils.py`: It provides shared utilities for YAML parsing, NIfTI loading, SSIM calculation, visualization, and augmentation construction which includes custom transforms such as Gaussian noise.

-- `config.yaml`: Central configuration file that specifies all parameters—model architecture, hyperparameters, dataset paths, and augmentations—permitting full experiment reproducibility without modifying code.
+- `config.yaml`: Central configuration file specifying all parameters - model architecture, hyperparameters, dataset paths and augmentations—making entire experiment reproducible without modifying code.

 ---